Azure/batchai_retinanet_horovod_coco/README.md

-# Distributed training of a keras-retinanet model on the COCO dataset using Horovod on Azure Batch AI
+# Distributed training of a Fizyr Keras-RetinaNet model on the COCO dataset using Horovod on Azure Batch AI

+## Overview

+This repository demonstrates how to train a RetinaNet object detection model using [Horovod](https://github.com/uber/horovod) on the [Azure Batch AI](https://azure.microsoft.com/services/batch-ai/) platform.
+We use [Fizyr](https://fizyr.com/)'s [Keras-RetinaNet](https://github.com/fizyr/keras-retinanet/tree/master/keras_retinanet) implementation of RetinaNet for the model architecture and training method, with minor modifications to allow distributed training via Horovod.
+For more information and motivation on our approach, please see our [blog post](https://blogs.technet.microsoft.com/machinelearning/2018/06/20/how-to-do-distributed-deep-learning-for-object-detection-using-horovod-on-azure/).

 ## Set up the Azure Batch AI cluster